jrh-dev/jrh-dev.github.io/_posts/2022-10-05-r_basics_dataframes_p1.md

 Try creating a data frame named "my_df" with 3 columns named "col_a", "col_b", and "col_c".

-"col_a" should contain the numbers first 10 letters of the alphabet as individual elements.
+"col_a" should contain the first 10 letters of the alphabet as individual elements.

 "col_b" should contain the numbers 1 to 10.